Philippines AirAsia: Corporate affairs

-Since 2023, Philippines AirAsia uses Ninoy Aquino International Airport Terminal 2 as its domestic hub in Manila.
+Since 2023, Philippines AirAsia has used Ninoy Aquino International Airport Terminal 2 as its domestic hub in Manila.

 Philippines AirAsia is headquartered at the RedPoint office at Ninoy Aquino International Airport Terminal 3 in Pasay, Metro Manila.
-RedPoint has been the airline's headquarters since October 2019; the airline was previously headquartered at the Salem Complex near NAIA Terminal 4.
+RedPoint has been the airline's headquarters since October 2019; the airline was previously headquartered at the Salem Complex near the former site of NAIA Terminal 4.

 The airline began as a joint venture between three Filipino businessmen and AirAsia.
-60% of the airline is owned by Filipino investors Antonio O. Cojuangco, Jr., former owner of Associated Broadcasting Company and owner of Dream Satellite TV, Michael L. Romero, a real estate developer and port operator, and Marianne Hontiveros, a former music industry executive and TV host.
+Sixty percent of the airline is owned by Filipino investors Antonio O. Cojuangco, Jr., former owner of Associated Broadcasting Company and owner of Dream Satellite TV, Michael L. Romero, a real estate developer and port operator, and Marianne Hontiveros, a former music industry executive and TV host.
 The remaining 40% is owned by AirAsia Investments Ltd. (later AirAsia Aviation Limited) of Malaysia.
 The Public Service Act of the Philippines, prior to its amendment in 2022, only allowed a foreign direct investment of up to 40% in Philippine-registered airlines.

 In June 2019, Romero's F&S Holdings bought the shares owned by Alfredo Yao and Hontiveros, thus becoming the new majority shareholder in the company.
 Four months later, Romero acquired Cojuangco's shares, becoming the sole local owner (and parent company) of the airline.
 In June 2023, F&S Holdings sold all of its shares to AA Com Travel Philippines for an undisclosed amount, consolidating ownership under AirAsia.